designbyheart/custom-package/README.md

 ## iOS build issue

-- *Problem*: `third-party/glog-0.3.4/src/base/mutex.h 'config.h' file not found`. *Solution*: https://github.com/facebook/react-native/issues/16097.
-Basically from the ConnectMe toplevel source code directory do 1) cd node_modules/react-native/third-party/glog-0.3.4/ && ../../scripts/ios-configure-glog.sh
 - *Problem*: `curl: (60) SSL certificate problem`. (on Catalina) SSL certificate on repository server for downloading .vcx is self-signed, which is not secure 'enough' and CURL rejects connecting. *Solution
   *: Before installing .vcx, run this command: `echo insecure >> $HOME/.curlrc`.
 After commit is successfully pushed and .vcx installed, go and remove `insecure` from `~/.curlrc`.

-# Makefile
-- If you want to run the iOS or android emulators from a terminal without the need for the Xcode or Android Studio IDE then you can use the Makefile (this is how Norman runs the iOS and android emulator on his MacBook).
-The commands to setup your environment for the Makefile are:
-  - export PATH=$PWD/node_modules/.bin:$PATH
-  - make clean
-  - make pre-run
-  - For iOS: SIMULATOR="iPhone 7" make run-ios
-  - For Android: Start the android emulator in a separate terminal with
-  - RUST_BACKTRACE=1 /Users/norm/Library/Android/sdk/emulator/emulator -writable-system -avd Pixel_API_26 -netdelay none -netspeed full
-  - Then run the app in a separate terminal with: make run-android or VARIANT=release make run-android or VARIANT=debug make run-android

 trigger build 15